7 Powerful Ways To Promote Equity in the Classroom

-Every student in my classroom deserves an equal chance.
+Every student in my classroom environment deserves equal access to success.

 Agree or disagree?